rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.2.0.20 New nutritional info!
+* You can now track: carbs, protein, fiber, sugar, saturated fat and sodium
+* Print button label can now be changed
+* Fixed issue where shortcode was being displayed instead of recipe summary in some themes
+* Fixed print button link to ensure Google and other search engines don't get confused by it

 4.2.0.19 Updated for WP 4.2!

 * Updated to work with WordPress 4.2.